sttp-book/sttp-book/chapters/testing-techniques/model-based-testing.md

 As you can see in the example above, the different tests for the different combinations are very similar.
 The tests do the exact same thing, but just with different values.
-To avoid the code duplication that comes with this approach to implementing decision table tests, we can use parameterized tests (as we have done before):
+To avoid the code duplication that comes with this approach to implementing decision table tests, we can use parameterised tests (as we have done before):

 ```java
 @ParameterizedTest